jlord/sheetsee.js/docs/sheetsee-tables.md

 ### Sorting

-If you want users to be able to click on headers and sort that column, your template must include table headers with the class `theader`.
+If you want users to be able to click on headers and sort that column, your template must include table headers with the class `tHeader`.

 *Example*